-I design and build multi-agent systems with agentic memory and human-in-the-loop governance.
-25+ years of enterprise architecture, CRM, and customer engagement technology.
+I design and build multi-agent AI operating systems with living memory, local inference, and human-in-the-loop governance.
+25+ years of enterprise architecture — now building the agentic infrastructure that compounds knowledge across sessions, agents, and machines.
 The rare combination of deep enterprise experience and hands-on AI systems building.

 Most organizations experimenting with AI agents are running single-agent demos against isolated problems.
 I design and build systems where multiple specialized agents collaborate under structured governance, building on each other's work through shared memory.
 I also ship practical AI-powered tools that real teams use every day.

-Applied the multi-agent framework to Salesforce development workflows with bidirectional Jira integration, Confluence documentation sync, and automated requirements traceability from business need to deployed code.
-Currently in UAT.
+Documentation →Applied the Forge framework to Salesforce development workflows with bidirectional Jira integration, Confluence documentation sync, and automated requirements traceability from business need to deployed code.

 Designed and built an internal media campaign management system used by the HR People Team.
 Multi-format content creation (AI-generated audio, avatar video, text), Slack distribution, branded media player with engagement analytics.
 In active daily use.